Programs & Activities

 Child Development Specialist: Vern Thompson

-The Child Development Specialist (CDS) teacher delivers weekly instruction in classrooms focusing on understanding emotions, empathy, problem solving, and appropriate school behavior.
-He also supervises the TAG program, manages the check in/check out program, and is a member of the MTI Team which evaluates student progress within interventions.
+The Child Development Specialist (CDS) teacher delivers weekly instruction in classrooms.
+This instruction focuses on understanding emotions, empathy, problem solving, and appropriate school behavior.
+He also supervises the TAG program, manages the check in/check out program, and is a member of the MTI Team.
+The team evaluates student progress within interventions.
 The Child Development Specialist is available for ‘drop in’ visits by students.

 Learning Lab and Instructional Support: